dexiouz/100DaysOfCode/README.md

 ##Day57
 Coding challenge from Jonas
+The coding challenge will allow us use some of th things learnt so far such as functions, declaring and assigning variables; functions, loops etc.
+Here's the challenge:

  1. Create an array with some years where persons were born.
  2. Create an empty array ( just [ ] )
  3. Use a loop to fill the array with the ages of the persons.